 Project: LCB/SVI plans to construct a fiber optic network consisting of approximately 17 miles of fiber optic cable.
 The network will serve the 0.4 square miles of the underserved Paradise Valley community.
-This network will offer fiber-to-the-home providing 100 Mbps and up to 1 Gbps synchronous service.
+To reach the Paradise Valley, LCB/SVI will build approximately 56,824 feet of the middle-mile fiber.
+The middle-mile passes through served areas in the adjacent proposed project area.
+This network will offer fiber-to-the-home providing 100 Mbps and up to 1 Gbps synchronous services.
 The deployment of fiber optic will allow LCB/SVI to increase the underserved speed of its service offerings to meet subscriber demand in the area.
 The service area will be connected via diversely routed leased circuits to the Public Internet Backbone and Public Switched Telephone Network (PSTN).
 These circuits will be leased from existing providers such as AT&T and Global Crossings.